 Yes, it is confusing!
 But we can help you figure it out.
 The college is in the middle of transitioning to the new names/numbers, so the information may not be fully updated across the MC catalog and website yet.
 Bear with us!

-- Web and Gaming (CMAP) programs have moved to the Media Arts & Technologies department (ground floor of the TC building).
-In Fall 2015, our subject code will be TECH.
+- Web and Gaming (TECH) programs have moved to the Media Arts & Technologies department (ground floor of the TC building).

 - Computer Science (CMSC) moved to the Engineering department.

 - Microsoft Office (CMAP) moved to the Business department.